eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 ## Next Steps
 - Fixing timestamps since all articles show the latest commit date.
+- A way to squash the graph of git tree node
 - General graph view on Home page would be great.
 - Add message to console when publishing finished.
 - Seeing how to have better social images.